-Q10: June 2020 PLAB 1 Exam Style Question.
+Q10: June 2020-2025 PLAB-UKMLA Exam Style Question.

 A 67-year-old woman presents to her general practitioner with complaints of progressive memory issues, difficulties with spatial orientation, and frequent collisions with furniture and objects around her house.
-She also reports episodes where she has difficulty recognizing familiar objects by touch.
+She also reports episodes where she has difficulty recognising familiar objects by touch.
 When asked to draw a clock face during the mini-mental state examination, she omits all the numbers and hands on the left side of the clock face.
 Additionally, she seems unaware of these deficits.
 Based on her symptoms and the neuropsychological findings, which part of the brain is most likely affected?

 A. Frontal lobe